Foundation-Devices/passport2/docs/miniscript-wallet-policy-progress.md

   in wrapping page content instead of a scrolling, easily clipped title.
 - Post-registration actions for address verification, policy backup, signer labels, and opt-in technical details.
+- Dedicated Connect Wallet export for Liana.
+It writes the minimal raw BIP48 native-SegWit descriptor key that Liana accepts directly from a file.
+The same export works for single-key and multisig policy branches because the signature threshold belongs to the completed policy, not to the xpub.
+- The Liana exporter is loaded only when selected, preserving the constrained startup heap.
 - Coordinator-oriented PSBT errors with raw parser diagnostics on a second page.
 - Explicit post-signing handoff instructions that distinguish Passport adding a signature from the wallet coordinator finalizing and broadcasting.